sheldonucr/ucr-eecs168-lab/lab4/README.md

 ---- week1 checkoff from here

-  * Answers of all the questions from Verilog tutorial in Chapter 1 to 5.

   * Simulation result of example counter.

   * The result of gate-level for 4-bit full adder, fa_4bit_synthesized.v